Your Guide to The Red Cross and its Significance!

 What’s the Meaning Behind the Symbol?

-It basically means “don’t shoot!” as they are impartial assistance in the form of ambulances and medical services.
-The red cross symbol is dearly protected by countries around the world and restricts the use of it only for medical services and Red Cross and its significance to humanitarian aid.
+It basically means “don’t shoot!” as there is impartial assistance in the form of ambulances and medical services.
+The red cross symbol is dearly protected by countries around the world and restricts the use of it only to medical services and Red Cross and its significance to humanitarian aid.

 Red Cross Day Celebration in India

 World Red Cross Day is celebrated with great vigor in India as well.
 This Day in India celebrates by honouring the most important part of what makes the Red Cross what it is today.
 Throughout the world in fact, on World Red Cross Day, the volunteers are honoured for their dedication and effort and for facilitating them with complete gusto.

 One of the different ways you can celebrate this day is by donating blood or plasma (if you are an ex-COVID patient who has been declared negative and safe to donate plasma by your doctor).
 The whole point of World Red Cross Day is to celebrate the red cross and its significance, which is to help the poor and enrich the lives of the underprivileged.
 To understand that and make a move to help India’s underprivileged in times of crisis like these COVID times would fall in line with what the Red Cross stands for.

 Did You Know?